To my semi trained eye that footage seems pretty damning.New footage. CCTV with the incorrect date but that is not uncommon.

 "We are trying to read the black boxes here in Iran; otherwise, our options are Ukraine and France, but no decision has been taken so far to send them to another country," the agency reported him saying.

-Iran has told Canada that the families wishes on where the remains go will be respected."We have informed Canada that Tehran considers dual nationals who were killed in the plane crash as Iranian citizens … Iran is mourning their deaths," Foreign Ministry spokesperson Abbas Mousavi told a televised weekly news conference.
+"We have informed Canada that Tehran considers dual nationals who were killed in the plane crash as Iranian citizens … Iran is mourning their deaths," Foreign Ministry spokesperson Abbas Mousavi told a televised weekly news conference.

 Mousavi announced that the "loved ones who have perished were Iranian" and that Iran did not accept their dual citizenships.